smcclab/smc-course/_deliverables/03-lens-performance.md

 2. the **ensemble performance of your artefact** at the LENS final concert (we will record the concert)

+The final performance and collaboration with other LENSers are important aspects of the assessment, so don't neglect these parts when developing your artefact.

 ## Marking criteria {#marking}

 Your LENS artefact will be assessed based on the two representations above.
 The